ORIENTATIONS & CONSULTATIONS

-Before you can print on any of our printers, you must make a 3D printing consultation appointment through the Reservations Patron Portal.
+Before you can print on any of our printers, you must make a 3D printing consultation through the Reservations Patron Portal.
 You cannot make a consultation without having taken the 3D printing orientation first.

 RESOURCES & TUTORIALS

 - If you are looking for the classic Makerware software to use instead of Makerbot Print, you can get it here.

 - Looking for guides on how to use our 3D Scanners or different CAD programs?
 You can find that and more in our 3D Print Prep & Repair hub.